-One of the basic conclusions that is revealed by this analysis of standard repertoire for cellists, is that the Neck Region is not only very often dominant, but also by a huge margin.
+One basic conclusion that is revealed by this analysis of standard repertoire for cellists, is that the Neck Region is not only very often dominant, but also by a huge margin.
 This is especially so in chamber and orchestral music.
 By contrast, in solo concertos and “virtuoso showpieces” – especially when composed by (or for) cello virtuosos – the higher positions are used much more often.
-The use of the higher regions is also often related to the period in which the music was written.
+The use of the higher regions is also often related to the period in which the music was written: the more recent the music, the more it uses the higher fingerboard regions.
 Let’s look now at these points in more detail.

 FINGERBOARD REGIONS AND HISTORICAL PERIODS

 Invented towards the end of the 17th century, the cello started off as a bass instrument.
 Of all the music Bach wrote for cello, only once – in the Prelude of the Sixth Solo Suite – does he take the cello up out of the Neck Region and even then it is only up to a “C” on the “A-string”.
-Of course in his music for Viola da Gamba he regularly goes higher.
+Of course in his music for Viola da Gamba he regularly goes higher, but that is because the Gamba has a higher string.
 Vivaldi, in approximately the same epoch as Bach, regularly used the higher registers in some of his cello concertos (never in his Cello Sonatas) but it would seem that these concertos were – like Bach’s Sixth Suite – written to be played on a 5-string cello.
-In fact, Vivaldi’s “high register” cello concertos use exactly the same register as Bach’s Sixth Suite and, when played on a 5-string cello, never get up into the true “Thumb Region” where the thumbposition becomes obligatory.
+In fact, Vivaldi’s “high register” cello concertos use exactly the same register as Bach’s Sixth Suite and, when played on a 5-string cello, never get up into the true “Thumb Region” (where thumbposition becomes obligatory).
 This reinforces the theory that thumbposition was only just being discovered towards the end of both Vivaldi and Bach’s lifetimes (see History of Thumbposition).
 With this discovery, followed by improvements in the instrument, bow, strings, and playing technique, the frequency of use of the higher regions (and their upward range) has, as a general rule, increased over time.

-In music of the Classical Period a common phenomenon is that the cello will often spend almost all its time in the Neck region – often playing the bass line and harmonic accompaniments – and then, suddenly, will have to change register, leaping up into the higher (Intermediate and Thumb) regions for a singing, tenor solo melody.
-This is a very abrupt change, not only of roles (from accompanist to protagonist) but also of technical demands.
-It’s as though you were going on a gentle Sunday walk when suddenly (and briefly) that gentle path becomes a dangerous and difficult mountain climb.
+In music of the Classical Period, a common phenomenon is that the cello will spend almost all its time in the Neck Region – often playing the bass line and harmonic accompaniments – and then, suddenly, will change register, leaping up into the higher (Intermediate and Thumb) regions for a singing, tenor solo melody.
+This is often a very abrupt change, not only of role (from accompanist to protagonist) but also of technical demands.
+It’s as though we are going on a gentle Sunday walk when suddenly (and briefly) that gentle path becomes a dangerous and difficult mountain climb.

 Beethoven was a master at these sudden role changes.
-This excerpt, from his early Piano Quartet is only one of many examples from his chamber music repertoire of this type of writing (also see Septet, Variations etc for Cello and Piano etc).
+The following excerpt, from his early Piano Quartet, is only one of many examples from his chamber music repertoire of this type of writing (also see Septet, Variations etc for Cello and Piano etc).
 For 23 minutes of this work (which lasts 24 minutes), the cello is discretely purring along in the background as a traditional bass instrument, using only the Neck Region and mostly doubling the piano.
-Then suddenly, this one minute of cameo role arrives, in which not only are we playing the tune, but also we are using the more soloistic higher register (Intermediate Region).
-Nothing in the previous music prepares us for this sudden change.
+Then suddenly, for one intense minute, this cameo starring role arrives, in which not only are we playing the tune, but also we are using the more soloistic higher register (Intermediate Region).
+Nothing in the music that comes previously prepares us for this sudden change.